Micronauts (comics): Collected editions

-In 2024, Marvel also released: Micronauts: "The Original Marvel Years Omnibus Vol. 2" and "Micronauts: The Original Marvel Years Omnibus Vol. 3", and in 2025 "Micronauts Epic Collection - The Original Marvel Years" TPB volumes 1-3.
+In 2024, Marvel also released "Micronauts: The Original Marvel Years Omnibus Vol. 2" and "Vol. 3", and in 2025 and 2026, "Micronauts Epic Collection - The Original Marvel Years" TPB Volumes 1-5.

 In other media

 Action figures

 From 2005, AGE gave permission for SOTA (State of the Art) Toys to produce redesigned Micronauts action figures as Micronauts Evolution, with concept art by Randy Queen.
 SOTA president Jerry Macaluso expressed interest in a new comic based on the figures.

-Animated television series
+Animation

-In 1998, AGE, Annex Entertainment, Gribouille and Kaleidoscope Media Group planned to produce a Micronauts animated series starting with a five-part miniseries to air on the Sci Fi Channel in Fall of 1998, followed by a syndicated 26 episode Micronauts animated series for 1999, with action figures and a Marvel tie-in comic announced.
-The project appears to be shelved or canceled.
+In 1998, AGE, Annex Entertainment, Gribouille and Kaleidoscope Media Group planned to produce an animated series adaptation, starting with a five-part miniseries to air on the Sci Fi Channel in Fall of 1998, followed by a syndicated 26 episode animated series for 1999, accompanied with action figures and a Marvel tie-in comic.
+The project was later cancelled.

-Boulder Media Limited (a then-subsidiary of Hasbro Studios) announced it was developing a Micronauts animated series in 2018, with a projected release date of 2019.
-52 half-hour episodes were fully produced, with production concluding in January 2020, but to date, the series has not yet been released.
+Boulder Media Limited (a then-subsidiary of Hasbro Studios) developed an animated series adaptation since 2018.
+52 half-hour episodes were fully produced, with production concluding in January 2020, but the series' release was quietly cancelled.
 There has been no official announcement regarding its failure to release or its future; executive producer and head writer Eric Rogers has stated that he has received no information from Hasbro on the fate of the show, and has speculated that it was turned into a tax write-off.
-Other sources refute this, claiming that Hasbro still hope to release the series in conjunction with a potential live-action project in the future.
-The entire series was later anonymously leaked onto the internet in July 2025.
+Other sources refuted this, claiming that Hasbro still hoped to release the series in conjunction with a potential live-action project in the future.
+The entire series was later anonymously leaked onto the internet in 2025.